silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 The second route also has a shelf life.
 Nobody runs surface acting indefinitely in the place they live, and when it gives out it does not taper politely; it collapses into burnout, which is where Part 3 came in.
 At that point the withdrawal is not a preference or a strategy.
 It is a shutdown, and it arrives without warning, after years of apparent normality - which makes it look, from the other side, exactly like the coldness they suspected all along.

-That is the wheel turning again, and this time nobody did anything wrong at all.
+That is another turn downhill, and this time nobody did anything wrong at all.
 One person offered connection in the only currency they had.
 The other person did not recognise it as value.
 And the accommodation - paying in a currency you do not have enough of - buys time rather than a solution.

-That is the hinge.
-What follows is what happens when the wheel keeps turning.
+That is where it stops being anybody's fault.
+What follows is what happens as it keeps going.

 ## <small class="text-body-tertiary">Part 5: </small><br>The wider circle, and how it thins